sovrynn/ecdo/1-EVIDENCE/civilization-remnants/ancient-cities/middle-east-burned-cities/README.md

 https://en.wikipedia.org/wiki/K%C3%BCltepe

+### References to Destruction Layers in _Kültepe-Kaneš: A Second Millennium B.C.E.
+Trading Center on the Central Plateau_ (hard copy here)

+"Kaneš suffered a great disaster of fire in approximately 1836 B.C.E., corresponding to the reign of King Narām-Sīn of Assur, but was inhabited again a few years later.
+It was resettled as Building Level Ib, but this period eventually came to an end a short time after 1719 B.C.E.
+(Günbattı 2008; Veenhof 2003).
+The kārum of Kaneš was in complete decline during Level Ia."

+#### GPT

+1. **Section on "The Kārum of Kaneš"**:
+   - **Page 10 (Kārum Level II and Level Ib)**:
+     - Discusses the major fire around 1836 B.C.E., attributed to the reign of King Narām-Sīn of Assur, which caused significant damage to Kaneš.
+     - Describes the resettlement in Level Ib after the disaster and the eventual decline after 1719 B.C.E.
+   - **Page 11**:
+     - Details how the sudden fire led to the abandonment of items by merchants, with numerous items left behind as a result of the haste during the evacuation.

+2. **Section on "The Mound"**:
+   - **Pages 5-7 (Building Levels 7 and 8)**:
+     - Describes the destruction of monumental buildings, such as "The Palace of Waršama," by fire, resulting in abandonment.
+     - Details structures built over previous levels following destruction events.

+3. **Section on "Other Material Culture"**:
+   - **Page 15 (Discussion on lead figurines and gold folio)**:
+     - Notes items like the gold folio discovered in Building Layer Ib that survived in fire debris, indicating the effects of the destruction layers.

+These sections provide the primary references to the destruction layers and impacts of fire across the different occupational phases in Kültepe-Kaneš.

 ## Tall el-Hammam city melted 1650 BC

 Evidence that a "cosmic impact" destroyed ancient city in the Jordan Valley: